Benlarkin/RoasterOps/README.md

 - Entity Framework Core
 - SQL Server

+## 🔧 WIP
-- > 🔧 A modern Vue.js frontend is currently in development to complement the backend.
+-  A modern Vue.js frontend is currently in development to complement the backend.